Paisley and Barrhead District Railway: Paisley and Barrhead District Railway: authorisation and construction

-A further extension of time for the District Railway was obtained in 1904.
+A further extension of time for the Paisley and Barrhead District Railway was obtained in 1904.

 For some time street-running tramcars had been making heavy inroads into urban and suburban passenger railway business, and electric tramcar routes were proliferating.
 The frequent trams, the convenience of stopping places in town and village centres, and the cheap fares were major advantages to which local railways could not respond.
-In May 1905 the Caledonian opposed the Paisley tramway operation's proposed route from Paisley to Barrhead: it said that the District Railway was to open on 1 June 1905, and that the company had spent £720,000 on the Paisley lines; the Company said that it "made a feature of workmen's trains".
+In May 1905 the Caledonian opposed the Paisley tramway operation's proposed route from Paisley to Barrhead: it said that the District Railway was to open on 1 June 1905, and that the company had spent £720,000 on the Paisley lines; the company said that it "made a feature of workmen's trains".

 Opening and route

 The tramway was authorised, and the desperate struggle to compete for local passenger business was obviously lost; the Caledonian reviewed its position, and although the passenger stations were substantially complete, it decided not to open the line for passengers.
 The western section, from Paisley St James to Blackbyres and Lyon Cross was opened in 1905 for goods traffic only.
 The eastern section suffered a similar fate; it was opened in 1906 from Paisley East station, some distance south of the Joint Line at Gallowhill, to Blackbyres.
 The west and east curves that would have linked to the joint line were formed, but never connected.

 The line of route was therefore: